StephenETaylor/KSAA-RD/README.md

  and

->electra context embeddings, which depend upon the context of the word, and might not exactly correspond exactly to the sense.
+>electra context embeddings, which depend upon the context of the word, and might not correspond exactly to the sense, since each sense can be used in many different contexts.

 >> The data for the task is or will be posted on https://github.com/Waadtss/ArReverseDictionary
 >> The baseline implementation and the scoring program for the task can also be